najlaauni/UniversityLife/ULRS1032 - Integrity and Anti-Corruption/Video.md

 ---

 ## 🧠 Reflection
-It was a meaningful experience for me and my group members while shooting and editing this video.
-At the beginning, we spent time brainstorming ideas about this video such as distributing the characters for each of us and thinking about the actor's lines.
-We met several times, both physically and online to share ideas, divide tasks, and discuss the storyline.
+As a freshie, the video project was an iceberg and it split me and my workmates up.
+At the first, we buried ourselves in the ocean of thoughts, then we assigned characters and wrote the dialogues for every scene.
+We met in person and virtually several times to throw ideas around, split up the work, and succeed in coming up with a clear plot for the video.

-During the video shooting progress, we faced a few challenges, especially with coordinating the recording locations, schedules and making sure the audio and visuals were clear.
-However, these challenges helped us learn to communicate and collaborate with each others.
-Everyone contributed in different ways, including acting, recording, editing and reviewing the final product.
+While shooting, we had problems like deciding on recording places, coordinating people's times, and keeping a good quality of sound and image.
+All these problems formed us into communicators who were effective, patient, and worked well with others.
+The participation had each tracing her contributions in a different way, namely acting, recording, editing, and reviewing the final video, which made the collaboration more organized and productive.

-All in all, finishing this video project not only strengthened my understanding of anti-corruption values but also my communication skills.
-Throughout this task, I learned that integrity is not just a concept, it also must be practiced in our actions and decisions.
+To sum up, the video project not only solidified my rightful understanding of corruption-free values but also sharpened my communication and cooperative skills further.
+I got the point that integrity is not merely a notion that is imparted to us through lectures but a certain practice that has to be done through our deeds and choices.
 <br>

 ---